apify/rag-web-browser/README.md

 Based on your requirements, if low latency is a priority, consider running the Actor with 4GB or more of memory.
 However, if you're looking for a cost-effective solution, you can run the Actor with 2GB of memory.

+### 📚 How to use RAG Web Browser in your GPT as custom action?

+You can easily call the RAG Web Browser to your GPT by uploading its OpenAPI specification and creating a custom action.
+Follow the steps in the article [Add custom actions to your GPTs with Apify Actors](https://blog.apify.com/add-custom-actions-to-your-gpts/).

 ### 👷🏼 Development